Salil999/UIUCUMTD/README.md

 + min.js
 + app.js

-The readable code is in app.js, but the actual app on te phone (and the app on the Pebble store) is min.js
+The readable code is in app.js, but the actual app on the phone (and the app on the Pebble store) is min.js

 I submitted min.js because it's a smaller file (hence min -> minified)